exonum/exonum-doc/src/home/design-overview.md

 Exonum Core is released under the Apache 2.0 **TODO: is it correct?** open source license.
 You may use it free with respect to the license conditions.

-We develop Enterprise version upon the Exonum Core; it include additional features that may be necessary for the governments and enterprise clients.
-Here we are developing:

-- Graphical interface, dashboards, reports;
-- The certain cryptographic algorithms certified by the regulators will be also implemented here;
-- Integration with the others corporate systems; -**TODO: yes? finalize**

 ## 7. Rust

 Exonum Core is written on the [Rust](https://www.rust-lang.org/) language.
 This language is security-oriented and compiles to the native code.
-You may write your business logics on the Rust or use our bindings for Java. **TODO: CHECK, PLEASE.
+Just now, you may write your business logics on the Rust only, however we hardly work to release the bindings for Java soon. **TODO: CHECK, PLEASE.
 Will it be to open-source?
 What else could be said here?**

 ## 8. Demos